gustafn/munin-plugins-ns/README.md

 configurations

-After configuration, you should restart the munin-node, e.g. on an Ubuntu system with
+After configuration, you should restart the munin-node, e.g. on an Ubuntu/RedHat system with

     service munin-node restart